 After watching Chris prune, and absorbing his wisdom, we tried our own hand at the task.
 We clipped off dead and diseased branches, wayward branches tilting back towards the central leader, water sprouts heading straight up, and branches that otherwise conflicted with the desired tree structure.
 We trainees were not quite as swift and decisive as Chris as we posed our shears for each cut, but we all learned a lot and have hereby begun our journeys towards pruning excellence.

-Baladine Pierce ’20 is the Gardening and Landscaping Intern for the 2019-2020 academic year.
+Baladine Pierce ’20 is a Gardening and Landscaping Intern for the 2019-2020 academic year from New York, New York.